elenajdanova/ip_calculator/README.md

 IP Calculator
 =============
-This JS library allows you to validate IP addresses and perform network calculations, based on the input.
+This vanilla JS library allows you to validate IP addresses and perform network calculations, based on the input.
-Supports both IPv4 and IPv6 CIDR notation.
+Supports both IPv4 and IPv6.

 Release History
 ===============